Josephine Baker: Legacy

 Place Joséphine Baker in the Montparnasse Quarter of Paris was named in her honor.
 She has also been inducted into the St. Louis Walk of Fame, and on March 29, 1995, into the Hall of Famous Missourians.
 St. Louis's Channing Avenue was renamed Josephine Baker Boulevard, and a wax sculpture of Baker is on permanent display at The Griot Museum of Black History.

 In 2015, she was inducted into the Legacy Walk in Chicago, Illinois.
 The Piscine Joséphine Baker is a swimming pool along the banks of the Seine in Paris named after her.

-Writing in the online BBC Magazine in late 2014, Darren Royston, historical dance teacher at RADA, credited Baker with being the Beyoncé of her day, and bringing the Charleston to Britain.
+Writing in the online BBC Magazine in late 2014, Darren Royston, historical dance teacher at RADA, credited Baker with being the Beyoncé of her day, and bringing the Charleston to the United Kingdom.
 Two of Baker's sons, Jean-Claude and Jarry (Jari), grew up to go into business together, running the restaurant Chez Josephine on Theatre Row, 42nd Street, New York City.
 It celebrates Baker's life and works.

 Château des Milandes, which Baker rented from 1940, before purchasing in 1947.

 Château des Milandes, a castle near Sarlat in the Dordogne, was Baker's home where she raised her twelve children.
 It is open to the public and displays her stage outfits including her banana skirt (of which there are apparently several).
 It also displays many family photographs and documents as well as her Legion of Honour medal.
 Most rooms are open for the public to walk through including bedrooms with the cots where her children slept, a huge kitchen, and a dining room where she often entertained large groups.
-The bathrooms were designed in art deco style but most rooms retained the French chateau style.
+The bathrooms were designed in art deco style but most rooms retained the French château style.